-I’ve written in some other posts that I chose Perugia as part of our 2018 itinerary because my sister wanted to see Assisi and it seemed like the best location for getting there.
+I’ve written in some other posts that I chose Perugia as part of our 2018 itinerary because my sister wanted to see Assisi and it looked relatively easy to get there from Perugia.
 I had also hoped to see some of the other towns of Umbria, known as the ‘green heart’ of Italy, but found that travel between towns would be difficult without a car.
 (And given my experience trying to drop off a rental car in the outskirts of Perugia, I’m glad we didn’t try to drive in Umbria.)
 I also wanted to go to Cortona again and thought we could get there from Perugia by train.
-Our hotel said ‘no’ but as I wrote in my journal the train schedule said ‘yes.’
-(I’ve decided to add a small section on Cortona based on our visit in 2016 with a gallery of pictures from that visit.
-It’s a lovely city and I would still like to return.)
+Our hotel said ‘no’ but as I wrote in my 2018 journal the train schedule said ‘yes.’
+(Even though we didn’t get there, I’ve decided to add a small section on Cortona based on our visit in 2016 with a gallery of pictures from that visit.
+It’s a lovely city and I still want to return.)

 Despite another bad hotel choice on my part, Hotel Fortuna, we really enjoyed Perugia plus our side trips to Assisi and Lake Trasimeno.

 We had rented a car in Montecatini Terme and planned to return it in Perugia after our stay in Chianti.
 I thought the tough part would be getting to Perugia.
 NOPE.
 That was easy.
 Even though the rental car company had included a map of their location, we came very close to being permanently lost in Perugia.
 Here’s what I wrote: Well everything I worried about came true.
 We didn’t have any serious problems getting into Perugia.
 I got off at the first exit and followed the signs to (one of) the train stations.
 Just before the station Sue spotted a gas station.
 I went in and the super nice clerk checked on his phone and said it was straight ahead a few km.
 So we got gas and coffee then headed out.